pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 due to the fact that proxies don't handle the final session traffic hop when using Kubernetes Access.

-It will work by adding a multiplexing layer inside the forwarder that similar to the current session recording functionality, but instead this multiplexes inputs and outputs to all session participants.
+It will work by adding a multiplexing layer inside the forwarder that similar to the current session recording functionality, but instead this multiplexes outputs to all participants and streams input from the session initiator.

 #### Required session viewers